emdupre/nha-ml-nimg/_sources/classification.md

 For a full list of the available Masker objects, see [the Nilearn documentation](https://nilearn.github.io/modules/reference.html#module-nilearn.input_data).

-To the `NiftiMapsMasker` object, we can supply our MSDL atlas-defined ROIs, as well as resampling, filtering, and detrending options.
+We can supply our MSDL atlas-defined ROIs to the `NiftiMapsMasker` object, along with resampling, filtering, and detrending parameters.

 ```{code-cell} python3
 from nilearn import input_data